 To enable us to consider and study any complaint you may have in a serious manner as we would like to, please send us a letter setting out the nature of the complaint, how and why it arose, what were the issues and/or the problems, how was it handled and include all other relevant information and documents that could help in assessing the complaint (the “complaint”).
-The complaint letter can be sent by post to our address below, or as an attachment to an email addressed directly to one of our company Board members:
+The complaint letter can be sent by post to our address below, or as an attachment to an email addressed directly to one of our Directors:

 1. We will send you a letter or email acknowledging your complaint and we may request further details from you.
 We will also let you know the name of the person who will be dealing with the complaint (“your complaint officer”).
 You can expect to receive our letter or email confirmation within 10 working days of us receiving your complaint.

 2. We will record and open a separate file for your complaint.

 Our aim is to complete all the steps above within a period of 30 working days from the date when we receive your complaint.